 Draft Profile: BioAfter high school, Ward opted to join Incarnate Word.

-In 2020 as a freshman Ward saw action in 6 games for the Cardinals as he threw for an excellent 2221 yards on 302 attempts with a completion percent of 59.6 for an average of 7.4 yards per pass, with an excellent 24 TDs, while taking 18 sacks, and an excellent QB rating of 103.4.
+In 2020 as a freshman Ward saw action in 6 games for the Cardinals as he threw for 2221 yards on 302 attempts with a completion percent of 59.6 for an average of 7.4 yards per pass, with 24 TDs, while taking 18 sacks, and QB rating of 103.4.
 He added 27 runs for a total of 123 yards at an average of 4.6 per run.

-After the season Ward transferred to Washington State where as a sophomore he played in 12 games as he passed for an elite 3091 yards on 469 attempts with a completion percent of 63.5 for an average of 6.6 yards per pass, with an impressive 23 TDs, while also taking 40 sacks, and putting up an impressive QB rating of 91.7.
+After the season Ward transferred to Washington State where as a sophomore he played in 12 games as he passed for an impressive 3091 yards on 469 attempts with a completion percent of 63.5 for an average of 6.6 yards per pass, with 23 TDs, while also taking 40 sacks, and putting up QB rating of 91.7.
 He made 45 runs for a total of 328 yards at an average of 7.3 per rush.

 Scouting Report: Strengths